EN2F5/EN3F5 Introduction to Alternative Lifeworlds Fiction (Science Fiction, Fantasy and the Weird)

 Module Description

 This module orients students in global genres of the speculative and fantastic—science fiction, fantasy and the Weird—tracing their origins, traditions, trajectories and differences.
-Such work exerts a huge influence in contemporary life - providing novel ways to view and perceive it through multiple imaginaries of future or alternative worlds.
-Born of modernity and the industrial revolution, fantastika is the literature of the modern age, concerned with futurity, technology, history and social transformation: the inheritor of the tradition of utopian speculation, it has also given rise to dystopian nightmares.
-It is a literature of social commentary and wild imagination, exploring the boundaries of human and extra-human possibility.
-Foregrounding other identites, it consistently estranges embedded, comfortable perspectives and explores radical alternatives.
-It is also a literature of escapism and naivety, exploring reactionary attitudes and fear of difference.
-It can both celebrate and fret about the alien, demonise the monstrous; it can travel thousands of years and millions of miles using unthinkable technology simply to confirm the prejudices of the present.
-It is because the fantastic sits on this knife-edge that it provides such an important lens into any analysis of the present and its possible futures.
+These exert a huge influence in contemporary culture - offering multiple imaginaries of future or alternative worlds that can also, in their radical difference provide novel views of the present.
+Born of modernity and the industrial revolution, sf/f is the literature of the modern age; concerned with futurity and technology, but also with historical transformation and social possibility.
+It is the inheritor of the tradition of utopian speculation but has also given visions of dystopian nightmare.
+It is a literature of social commentary and wild imagination, exploring the boundaries of human and extra-human potential.
+Foregrounding other identities, it consistently estranges embedded, orthodox perspectives and explores radical alternatives.
+A literature of escapism it can also explore reactionary attitudes to change and fear of difference.
+It can both celebrate and demonise the alien and the monstrous.
+It can travel thousands of years and millions of miles using unthinkable technology simply to confirm the prejudices of the present.
+It is because the fantastic sits on this knife-edge in time and space that it provides such an important lens into any analysis of the contemporary and its possible futures.

-The module will seek to swiftly ground students in science fiction, exploring the different themes, subgenres and literary strategies that it has evolved over the years.
-It will seek, in places, to incorporate fantasy and the Weird into an explicit exploration of the limits of science fiction, and trace the alternative tradition drawn on by the contemporary efflorescence of the 'post-genre fantastic', as well as looking at new movements such as Afrofuturism, biopunk and eco-apocalyptic fiction.
-Throughout both terms, literary texts will be studied alongside films*, television and music.
-Students will be expected to read and engage with literary and political theory alongside their readings of the primary texts, and by the end of the module will have gained an understanding of 'sf/f', what it does, and how to interpret it.
+The module swiftly grounds students in science fiction, exploring themes, subgenres and literary strategies that have evolved since its inception: transcending time and space, revolution, utopia/dystopia, technology, the alien, the (post)apocalypse, space exploration, colonisation and invasion, resource futures, cyborgs. monsters and post humans.
+It will seek, in places, to incorporate fantasy and the Weird into an explicit exploration of the conventions and limits of science fiction, and trace an alternative tradition drawn on by the contemporary efflorescence of the 'post-genre fantastic’.
+It will also look at movements such as Afrofuturism, biopunk and eco-apocalyptic fiction.
+Throughout both terms, literary texts will be studied alongside films*, television, games and music.
+Students will be expected to read and engage with literary and political theory alongside their readings of the primary texts.
+By the end of the module you will have gained a solid understanding of 'sf/f', what it does, and how to interpret it.

 The module will be taught in weekly seminars. *There will be a regular (voluntary) 'AltLifeworlds Film Night' to accompany the module.

-There are no prescribed specific editions of the texts, though it is always good to get hold of the most academic and most up to date.
-Please - no reading an upload of a pdf on a mobile phone in class.
+There are no prescribed specific textual editions, though it is always good to get hold of the most academic and up to date.
+Please - NO reading an upload of a pdf on a mobile phone in class.
 You'll see there are some further recommendations below the primary texts in some weeks.
-We'll add more to this as we progress.
+We'll add more as we progress.

 Term 1: